| Index Page

 PSR or Problem Step Recorder is available from Microsoft for Windows 7.
 If downloaded and turned on it will record the steps you take to solve a problem and even screen shots of every stage

-The first Service Pack for W7 was issued on the 22nd February.
-It is BIG but can be as little as 44Meg but more likely to be nearly a Gigabyte forcing people onto broadband if they are not already there.
-And it doesn't look as if it has any impressive extra features.
-But not doubt you will be told you can't do without it.
+The first Service Pack for W7 was from 44Meg to nearly a Gigabyte forcing people onto broadband if they are not already there.

 http://windows.microsoft.com/en-gb/windows-vista/products/features/entertainment, has a number of videos on DVD Maker, Movie Maker, Photo Gallery and Media Centre. n.b.
 Many of these are only available to Windows 7 and Vista Home Premium Edition users (Not Home Basic)